dart-lang/site-www/src/_guides/language/effective-dart/usage.md

 {% endprettify %}

-Assigning to a local variable can be cleaner and safer than using `!` every place the field or top-level variable is used:
+Assigning to a local variable can be cleaner and safer than using `!` every place the instance is used:

 {:.bad}
 <?code-excerpt "usage_bad.dart (shadow-nullable-field)" replace="/!\./[!!!]./g"?>